QBRC/multiTAP/README.md

 - CD44-Gd160
 - Fibronectin-Nd142

+> [!IMPORTANT]
-Note: not all IMC slides are imaged with membrane-specific antibodies.
+> Not all IMC slides are imaged with membrane-specific antibodies.
 This depends heavily on study design and objectives.

 Example selection on the GUI:
 <img src="doc_img/public-step2.png">